edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/command-constraints.md

 - A required change in a state from another Smart contract, eg in our example the incrementing of a BillingState

-- that properties across different states must match, eg the reference in state A must match the reference in state B.
+- That properties across different states must match, eg the reference in state A must match the reference in state B.